 Recovery from carpal tunnel release surgery is usually quick and complications are unusual.
 Approximately 95% of those who undergo carpal tunnel release surgery will have complete relief of symptoms.

-If CTS has been present long-term (chronic), it may take longer for symptoms to disappear and normal function to return to the hand.
+If CTS has been a long-term (chronic) condition, it may take longer for symptoms to disappear and normal function to return to the hand.
 Also, some muscle wasting may remain even though a complete relief of CTS symptoms has been achieved.

 Although rare, CTS can recur, even after carpal tunnel release surgery.
 A doctor should be consulted if recurrence of CTS is suspected.